Ahmad Tasnim: Staff and Command appointments

 Upon returning to Pakistan, Cdr.
 Tasnim was decorated with Sitara-e-Jurat for his actions of valor in 1972.
 In 1973, he was posted in Pakistan's Naval Headquarters in Islamabad, becoming director of submarine operations and assuming the command of submarine command (COMSUBS) in 1974.
 In 1975–76, Cdr.
 Tasnim went to the United States to attend the Rhode Island Naval War College, returning with a MSc. in war studies, and was appointed "Directing Staff" at the Naval War College in Karachi.

 In 1976, he was promoted to a one-star rank, and was appointed as Director-General Naval Operations (DGNO) and then Naval Secretary at Navy NHQ in Islamabad.
 In 1978, Cdre.
 Tasnim was selected by the Ministry of Defence (MoD) for a diplomatic assignment, and briefly tenured as military attaché at the Embassy of Pakistan in Paris until 1981.

 Upon returning, Cdre.
 Tasnim was made tactical commanding officer of the 25th Destroyer Squadron, later commandant of the Naval War College in Karachi and then the ACNS (Training) until he was promoted to a two-star rank.
 In 1984, Rear-Admiral Tasnim joined the faculty of National Defence University (NDU) in Islamabad, teaching military study courses of which then-Brig.
 Pervez Musharraf was his student.
 He remained Chief Instructor (CI) at the NDU until 1987.

 In 1987–88, Rear-Admiral Tasnim was appointed DCNS (Personnel) and later became a senior fleet commander in 1989–91, as a three-star rank Vice-Admiral.

 In 1991, Vice-Admiral Tasnim was appointed Chairman of the National Shipping Corporation which he stayed in until 1992, when he was made chairman of Karachi Port Trust (KPT), which he remained until his retirement from the Navy in 1994.

 Retirement and defence analyst

 In 2001, Admiral Tasnim refuted the Indian Navy's claim that they sunk Ghazi, stating that "the sub was lost due to an operational accident and Indians have never claimed it as such."

 In 2016, Admiral Tasnim backed the ISPR's claim of detecting the Indian Navy's submarine patrol off the Karachi coast, claiming that "the Indian submarine was detected 40 nautical miles off Pakistan's coast."
 Talking to Dawn, Tasnim was of the opinion that "the submarine had come for intelligence gathering purposes.
 Intelligence gathering is a common practice, but the skill is in not getting caught – like we did in our times."

 Popular culture

-In December 2021, ARY Digital release a telefilm Hangor S-131, based on real life events from the 1971 Indo-Pakistani war in which Tasnim was played by Zahid Ahmed.
+In December 2021, ARY Digital release a telefilm Hangor S-131, based on real life events from the Indo-Pakistani naval war of 1971 in which Tasnim was played by Zahid Ahmed.
+He is portrayed by Shahid Latif in the 2026 Indian film Border 2 which is based on different theatres of the Indo-Pakistani war of 1971, while the captain of INS Khukri is portrayed by Ahan Shetty.